-Every motorcycle or motor driven cycle operated upon any public way within the corporate limits shall be equipped with a windshield of a type approved by the state's commissioner of safety or, in the alternative, the operator and any passenger on any such motorcycle or motor driven cycle shall be required to wear safety goggles of a type approved by the state's commissioner of safety for the purpose of preventing any flying object from striking the operator or any passenger in the eyes.
+(7) Windshield.
+Every motor-driven cycle operated upon any public way within the corporate limits shall be equipped with a windshield, or, in the alternative, the operator or any passenger on such motor-driven cycle shall be required to wear safety goggles, face shield or glasses of a type containing impact resistant lens for the purpose of preventing and flying object from striking the operator or any passenger in the eyes.

-It shall be unlawful for any person to operate or ride on any vehicle in violation of this section, and it shall also be unlawful for any parent or guardian knowingly to permit any minor to operate a motorcycle or motor driven cycle in violation of this section.
+(8) Violations.
+It shall be unlawful for any person to operate or ride on any motor-driven cycle in violation of this section, and it shall also be unlawful for any parent or guardian to knowingly permit any minor to operate a motor-driven cycle in violation of this section.